kfsm/pipe/doc/feature/supervisor.md

 * `rest_for_one` - pipeline is partially restarted depends, starting from failed stage.

 The usage of pipe supervisor does not differs from traditional one.
-You defines restart strategy and list of children with spawn (see [full example](examples/supervisor/src/one_for_all_sup.erl)).
+You defines restart strategy and list of children with spawn, see [full example](examples/supervisor/src/one_for_all_sup.erl).
 A child spec is only exception, pipeline always consists of transient worker processes.
 Therefore, you only need to specify a module, function and arguments for each stage processes.

 ```erlang